Roger Stone dropping appeal of his conviction

 Convicted felon Roger Stone, who avoided more than three years in prison when his longtime friend President Donald Trump commuted his sentence last month, has told a court he’d like to drop the challenge of his criminal conviction.

-Stone gave little reason for his concession in a sworn statement filed to the DC Circuit Court of Appeals on Monday night.
+Stone gave little reason for his concession in a sworn statement filed to the DC Circuit Court of Appeals on Monday night, but on his website said that “my attorneys have convinced me that the odds of victory were slim.”

+“It is time for me to move on with my life with my family, friends, and supporters,” Stone said.
+“I regret not going forward with the appeal to fully expose all that happened, with the hope that by doing so, I could help prevent it from happening to anyone else ever again; but I had to decide based on what is best for me and my family.”

 Stone was convicted in a jury trial last November on seven counts of lying to Congress, obstruction of Congress and witness tampering related to his attempt to cover up his efforts for the 2016 Trump campaign to obtain stolen Democratic documents.
 His conviction stood even after he received the President’s commutation in July, and he had vowed to try to clear his name in the court system.